roymadpis/Roy-Portfolio/README.md

 ### Peer to Peer Lending Model ([GitHub project link](https://github.com/roymadpis/Peer_To_Peer_Lending_Project))	Mar 2021 - July 2021
 •	Developed a ML model that given a list of loans, provides loan-investment recommendation, guaranteeing above 2% realized return.
 The project and model got the highest score amongst 7 other teams working on the same project.

+### Analysis of tweet's sentiments using Brexit as case study ([GitHub link](https://github.com/roymadpis/nlp-project) | [The Package Code](https://github.com/Michael-Koban/brexit-package-new/blob/main/twitter_crawler.py)) Oct-2021 – Aug 2022
+• I led a team of four students as part of an annual research project of the University's Data Science Institute, assessing tweet sentiments using Brexit as a case study.
+I was responsible for constructing a package in Python that enabled using Twitter's API to retrieve data (tweets, retweets, quotes, likes, users, etc.).
+The package is generic, so one can retrieve data on any given subject.
+• Utilized the Python package to retrieve over 1.5M tweets about Brexit & tweets of above 60 key opinion leaders.
+• Constructed a sentiment analysis model using python & Hugging face models.

+### Deep Learning and Covid-19 ([GitHub repo](https://github.com/roymadpis/Deep_Learning_Covid)) March-2022 – July 2022
+• I worked on a deep learning project focused on COVID-19 predictive modeling.
+The project involved building models to forecast daily COVID-19-related statistics, including deaths, hospitalizations, and test counts, leveraging various data sources.
+• I engineered datasets with key COVID-19 metrics and incorporated external factors such as quarantine rates and hospital capacity.
+Utilizing deep learning models in PyTorch (like LSTM and MLP), I predicted future cases and evaluated the models' accuracy over time using metrics such as mean squared error and R² score.